 I don’t want to screw up my reputation, right?
 Just remember, we are comrades, be polite, be friendly.
 Be punk about it.

 Rather than using the webstore’s automated checkout system you can get in touch by email to place an order (or by old-school post!).
 And if you then Paypal me direct (‘friends & family’ – so Paypal don’t get their cut) I can give you a 5% discount.
 Which is nice.
 BUT, be warned, in the time it takes for me to spot your email it is possible in the meantime someone else will have nabbed your choices off the webstore.
-So it is a gamble, dependent on the popularity/quantities in stock of your choice; and the fact that I refuse to be tied to a computer screen all hours.
+So it is a gamble, dependent on the popularity/quantities of your choice that are in stock.

 I’m always happy to recieve phone calls, anytime of day/evening, which is another option to reserve/guarantee your choices.